The interest for African, Oceanic and North-American objects as works of arts and not “merely” as ethnographic artifacts started around 1900.

 At the same time, a few dealers started to be active in ethnographical artifacts, without qualifying them as "art".
 Foremost amongst them was

-W.D.
-Webster because he systematically published catalogues
+because he systematically published catalogues

 of his stock, 31 of them from 1895 till 1901, first with drawings then with photographs.
 Many objects were weapons from all over the world